Towards a Fairer Non-negative Matrix Factorization: Numerical Experiments

 The heart disease dataset~\citep{heart_disease_45} is a dataset designed for medical research to predict whether a patient has heart disease or not based on various medical attributes.
 The dataset is commonly used in machine learning research to evaluate a model's performance in classifying the presence and absence of the disease.
 The most complete and commonly used subset of the dataset in machine learning research is the Cleveland database.
 The database consists of 303 samples and 13 attributes that are clinical parameters obtained from the patients such as sex, age, resting blood pressure, and serum cholesterol.

-In our experiments, we seek to investigate the performance of NMF in representing the population stratified by patient sex (reported only as male or female in this dataset).
+We seek to investigate the performance of standard NMF in representing the population stratified by patient sex (reported only as male or female in this dataset).
 We conduct this analysis in an unsupervised setting, excluding the binary target variable that indicates disease presence or absence.
 We also omit the sex attribute to perform our analysis on the two populations.
 The numerical features in the dataset are non-negative and the categorical features are recorded as integers.
-There are 201 individuals in the female group and 96 in the male group.
+There are $201$ individuals in the female group and $96$ in the male group.

-In the right plot of Figure \ref{fig:vnmf_hd_error}, we observe that the male population generally incurs a slightly lower R-Error than the female population for the same low-rank NMF models.
-In Figure \ref{fig:vnmf_hd_loss}, we observe a generally higher R-Loss for the male group compared to the female group which indicates that Standard NMF inadvertently favored the female group.
+In the right plot of \cref{fig:snmf_hd_error}, we observe that the male population generally incurs a slightly lower R-Error than the female population for the NMF models with ranks 1--5.
+In the left plot of \cref{fig:snmf_hd_error}, NMF achieves similar R-Error for both groups for ranks 1--5 and lower R-Error for the female group compared to the male group.
+In \cref{fig:snmf_hd_loss}, we observe overall higher R-Loss for the male group compared to the female group which indicates that NMF inadvertently favored the female group.

-As observed in Figure \ref{fig:fnmf_hd_loss}, generally \fnmf achieves a similar loss for both populations which in this application may or may not be ``fair''.
-With the fairness criterion considered in \fnmf, some patients will incur a higher reconstruction error compared to that achieved with a Standard NMF model.
+In \cref{fig:fnmf_hd_error} (left and right), we observe the \fnmf R-Error values are similar to the R-Error values when NMF is applied to each group individually (right plot of \cref{fig:snmf_hd_error}).
+As observed in \cref{fig:fnmf_hd_loss}, overall \fnmf (MU and AM) achieves a similar loss for both populations which in this application may or may not be ``fair''.
+With the fairness criterion considered in \fnmf, some patients will incur a higher reconstruction error compared to that achieved with a standard NMF model (e.g., for ranks~1--5).